fourieraudio/docs/versioned_docs/version-1.6.16/transform.client/library/plugins/manufacturers/alpha-labs.md

 **Plugin Format**: Windows VST3

+**Installer File Format:** `.exe`

 1. Follow the [Accessing Windows steps](../installation.md#accessing-the-plugin-host-to-install-plugins)
-2. On your personal device, download De-Feedback v1.1.4 or above.
-It should be in a `.vst3` file format.
+2. On your personal device, download the De-Feedback v1.1.4 or above Windows installer.
+It should be in a `.exe` file format.
-3. Copy this file to a USB stick.
+3. Copy this installer file to a USB stick.
 4. Plug it into any of the USB ports on the **transform**.engine.
-5. Copy the De-Feedback VST3 file to:

-   `C:\Program Files\Common Files\VST3\`
+6. Locate your USB stick in the window and find your De-Feedback installer file.
+7. Run the Application.
+8. Follow the installer prompts to install De-Feedback.

-6. Exit the plugin host and rescan plugins.
+9. Exit the plugin host and rescan plugins.

 ## Licensing